bhuvnesh123/RecipeDiary/README.md

 # RecipeDiary
-The sample project named RecipeDairy allows user to write recipes and save/read them from app's database as your personalized recipe collection.Database is synched with Network(Firebase Firestore).
+The sample project named RecipeDairy allows user to write recipes and save/read them to/from app's database as your personalized recipe collection.Database is synchronized with Network(Firebase Firestore).
 This project is made of using all the latest technologies of Modern Android Development.

 ​Language- Kotlin

 ​Architecture - Model-View-Intent(MVI)

 ​Database- Room

-​Async- Kotlin Flows and channels, Coroutines ​Dependency Injection-Hilt
+​Async- Kotlin Flows and channels, Coroutines

+​Dependency Injection-Hilt

 ​Network - Firebase Firestore

 ​Testing-Unit tests

 ​Etc- Jetpack Navigation, Gradle Dependency Management

 # Running this app: